getify/You-Dont-Know-JS/types & grammar/ch1.md

 ### `undefined` vs "undeclared"

-Variables which have no value *currently*, actually have the `undefined` value.
+Variables that have no value *currently*, actually have the `undefined` value.
 Calling `typeof` against such variables will return `"undefined"`:

 ```js
 var a;